Source-Proof SaaS Trial Recovery

 Calls Coming In

-Stalled activation and onboarding blockers Users who start setup, invite teammates, hit an integration question, stop before the first useful outcome, or ask...
+Stalled activation and onboarding blockers Known-source users who start setup, invite teammates, hit an integration question, stop before the first useful...

 Pricing clicks and product-qualified hand-raisers Trial users who view pricing, ask about plans, reach usage limits, invite admins, compare seats, or show team...